You can contact me, if you like:

 I’ve written over half a million words on this site since September 2002.
 You can view a list of my own favourite articles.
 You can also see what I’m working on right now, and a list of the tools I’m using.

-I used to be a software engineer and usability consultant - and I’m still interested in technology and software development as a hobby.
-My clients included Apple and other Fortune 100 companies, as well as smaller businesses and independent developers.
+I used to be a software engineer and usability consultant.
+My past clients include Apple and other Fortune 100 companies, as well as smaller businesses and independent developers.

 I’m passionate about intuitive design, multi-touch interfaces, human-focused software, and accessibility.
 If you are too, you might enjoy this list of my favourite books on those topics.